carbon-language/carbon-lang/docs/design/pattern_matching.md

 ### Pattern match control flow

-The most powerful form and easiest to explain form of pattern matching is a dedicated control flow construct that subsumes the `switch` of C and C++ i32o something much more powerful, `match`.
+The most powerful form and easiest to explain form of pattern matching is a dedicated control flow construct that subsumes the `switch` of C and C++ into something much more powerful, `match`.
 This is not a novel construct, and is widely used in existing languages (Swift and Rust among others) and is currently under active investigation for C++.
 Carbon's `match` can be used as follows: